mihuwis/design_patterns/README.md

 Only about 95% tests will pass in this case, as some threads managed to get through condition check and then more instances were created.

-Key word volatil is used to read variable from main memory not from cashe.
+Key word volatile is used to read variable from main memory not from cache.